mdbenito/fenics-hermite/README.md

 Other stuff:

+* `checkout_hermite.sh`: A script useful after first pulling the docker image with the official sources.
+It checks out the right commits and branches and configures the remotes with my private branches.
 * `debug.ipynb`: Some random tests.
 * `hermite.tm`, `hermite.bib`, `img/`: Document with the math for
   Hermite elements.
 In progress.